Skip to content

 The cost of obtaining a SOC 2 audit depends on a number of factors, including:

 And because of the time required to complete a SOC 2 Type 2 audit, it typically costs an organization in the tens of thousands of dollars.
-But, when compared to the fines for PCI non-compliance, for example, which can range from $5,000 to $10,000 per month, a SOC 2 Type 2 audit can be small change.
+But, when compared to the fines for PCI non-compliance, for example, which can range from $5,000 to $10,000 per month, a SOC 2 Type 2 audit can be a small change.

 Similarly, when compared to the $3.62 million average cost of a data breach, the cost of SOC 2 Type 2 compliance is a drop in the bucket and a well-spent investment in your organization’s future.